About Me

 • Heat the olive oil in the pressure cooker.

-• Pour in the water, add the black-eyed peas and bring to the boil.
+• Pour in the water, the beans their water, and bring to the boil.
 Pressure cook for 10 minutes.
 Reduce pressure gradually.

 • Empty the tomatoes into the pan and mix them in.